hackclub/hackclub/workshops/dodge/README.md

 ## Part III.
 Publishing and Sharing

 You're done, yay!
-The game you made is live at the url above the preview in the editor:
+The game you made is live at the URL above the preview in the editor:

 ![](img/preview.gif)